Convergence of Ricci flow solutions to Taub-NUT: Initial data for the Ricci flow

 In \cite{Ivey}, Ivey showed that a family of positively curved, pinched SO(3)-invariant immortal Ricci flows on $\R^{3}$ opening (at least) as fast as a paraboloid do converge along subsequences in the pointed Cheeger-Gromov sense as $t\nearrow\infty$ \cite{Ivey}.
 In line with this result, one is tempted to ask whether an analogous property holds in our setting.
 Accordingly, we aim to determine whether the soliton provides a sort of lower barrier for the convergence property, in the sense that any solution with bounded Hopf-fiber and warping coefficient along the $S^{2}$-direction growing faster than a paraboloid in $\R^{3}$ does flow to the Taub-NUT metric in infinite time.
 From a slightly different angle, we investigate whether the Taub-NUT metric is the only complete, bounded curvature warped Berger ancient Ricci flow with monotone coefficients, bounded Hopf-fiber and opening faster than the soliton.

-By the previous observations we need to characterize the property of a warped Berger metric opening faster than a paraboloid in a way that would be meaningful and hence preserved along a Ricci flow solution. \begin{definition} For all $0 \leq k < 1$, the class $\Gk$ consists of all complete warped Berger metrics $g$ with monotone coefficients satisfying:
+By the previous observations we need to characterize the property of a warped Berger metric opening faster than a paraboloid in a way that would be meaningful and hence preserved along a Ricci flow solution.
+The following definition is equivalent to the one given in the Introduction for the Hopf-fiber is uniformly bounded: we prefer the formulation below because it is invariant under rescaling. \begin{definition} For all $0 \leq k < 1$, the class $\Gk$ consists of all complete warped Berger metrics $g$ with monotone coefficients satisfying:

 \end{definition} Since from \eqref{hopffiberbounded} we see that $\uu^{-1} \sim \bb$ away from the origin, we can integrate \eqref{openingfasterparaboloid} and derive that for any metric $g\in\Gk$ the warping coefficient $\bb$ along the $S^{2}$-direction satisfies $\bb(s) \sim s^{\frac{1}{k+1}}$ for all $s$ large enough, meaning that $g$ opens faster than a paraboloid.
 In particular, for any warped Berger metric $g\in\Gk$ the volume of geodesic balls of radius $r$ centred at the origin grows as